yah404/the-markdown/lesson1.markdown

 ________

-the number of ( # ) is assign two length of the font
+the number of ( # ) is assign two length of the font this in the section

+another way to write the section ( level 1 and level 2 )